4.8 1700+ Google Reviews

 As a homeowner, you take pride in maintaining the safety and integrity of your property.
 One often overlooked aspect of home maintenance is the condition of your roof.
-Exposed roofing nails might seem minor, but they can lead to significant problems if left unattended.
-In this blog post, we’ll delve into what exposed roof nails are, why they pose a threat, and provide valuable insights on how to repair them effectively.
+Although exposed roof nails seem minor, they can lead to significant problems if left unattended.
+So, let's dive into what exposed roof nails are, why they pose a threat, and provide valuable insights on how to repair them effectively.

 Exposed nails in your home inspection report refer to any visible nails in the roofing materials.
 This could refer to exposed nail heads, loose nails, or nail pops.
 Although this is most common with asphalt shingles, any exposed roof nails on any roofing material are a defect.